 The theory of evolution by natural selection as a scientific explanation modified in light of new observations and ideas.

 (GCSE Biology only) Most scientists accept the modern theory of evolution because it is the best explanation for many of our observations of the natural world.
 However, some people do not accept it either because they are unaware of (or do not understand) the evidence, or because it does not fit with their beliefs.

 10. (GCSE Biology only) Be able to explain the impact of these ideas on modern biology and society.

-Chapter B6.2 How do sexual and asexual reproduction affect evolution?
+Chapter Topic B6.2 How do sexual and asexual reproduction affect evolution?
 (Separate science GCSE Biology Only)

 The evolution of a population or species is affected by whether the individual organisms reproduce sexually or asexually.
 Sexual reproduction occurs at a slower rate than asexual reproduction, but provides genetic variation in the offspring.

 1. Be able to explain some of the advantages and disadvantages of asexual and sexual reproduction in a range of organisms